Book a free consultation meeting!

-At GuerrillaBuzz we have written and promoted thousands of articles over the years and I believe it gave me a better understanding of which content works and which doesn’t.
+At GuerrillaBuzz, we have written and promoted thousands of articles over the years, and I believe it gave me a better understanding of which content works and which doesn’t.

 Don’t just write an article because it’s on your checklist.
 Think about what to write and how your target audience will benefit from reading it.
 Blockchain Public Relations agencies often overlook the quality side of content – don’t be like them!

 Have you ever walked into a Nike store, and the person who worked there pitched to you why Nike is the best company in the whole world?
 Did that make you want to buy their products?

 The answer is absolutely NOT.

 When you read an article, you don’t want anyone to sell you anything.
 Instead, it is your opportunity to shine.
 The reader is already inside an article written by you (or for you), and by giving them valuable information, you can gain the readers’ trust.

 Longer content usually gets more shares and backlinks.
 But it depends on the context.

 A 10,000-word article on a news site that usually writes about scoops (short pieces in its nature) won’t belong to that domain.
 In your blog, an in-depth article with the right focus keywords is more likely to get shares/backlinks than a short one.

-By writing an article with short-medium paragraphs, choose the right images, and even inserting some emotions into the article, you will increase the chance your readers will do what they do the worst, keep reading!
+By writing an article with short-medium paragraphs, choosing the right images, and even inserting some emotions into the article, you will increase your readers’ chance to do what they do the worst: keep reading!

 Your target audience sees many different articles and ads every day.
-The average modern person is exposed to around 5,000 ads per day.
+The average person is exposed to around 5,000 ads per day.

 That’s a lot.
-In a world where everyone wants to sell you something, your title should catch the eye of your target audience, without making it clickbait.
+In a world where everyone wants to sell you something, your title should catch the eye of your target audience without making it clickbait.

 The problem with clickbait titles is basically everything.
-You lie to your readers so they will enter the article.
-After they do, in most cases, the content doesn’t justify the excitement made by the title and then users just leave.
+You lie to your readers so that they will enter the article.
+After they do, in most cases, the content doesn’t justify the title’s excitement, and then users leave.

 “Love is like money… hard to find, easy to lose.” — Ally Mbululo

-Honest answer: It depends.
+The answer: It depends.

 You will probably find this answer annoying, but it does depend on many factors.

-Assuming you have $5,000/month to spend on your blockchain PR campaign (keep in mind, the amounts are usually at least x10 more than the amount I mentioned).
+Assuming you have $6,000/month to spend on your blockchain PR campaign (keep in mind, the amounts are usually at least x10 more than the amount I mentioned).
 Let’s run two scenarios:

 If your target audience sees you on CoinTelegraph or Forbes, you gain credibility, and your message becomes more trustworthy.
-Assuming you have $5000 per month for your blockchain PR campaign

 One PR article on CoinTelegraph costs around $3000.
 On Forbes, many freelancers sell backlinks/mentions for around $1700